-Pension Credit is one of the easiest benefits to make a claim for - just call the Pension Credit claim line or apply online (0800 99 1234, gov.uk/pension-credit/how-to-claim).
+Pension Credit is easy to claim - just call the Pension Credit claim line or apply online (0800 99 1234, gov.uk/pension-credit/how-to-claim).
+You can also download and print a claim form, and return it by post.